Razatastic/game-design/Labs/lab2/README.md

 ## Lab 2

-# Instructions

-#### This assignment will be handed in, together with the next lab assignment.
-Submission directions will be given together with Lab 3.

 # 1 - Images and Pixels (2 points)

 ## 1.1 - Go through the Processing tutorial on Images and Pixels:
 ```
 http://www.processing.org/learning/pixels/